-In my work as an adult therapist and parenting coach at The Sibley Group, I work with a lot of couples who are going through a divorce.
+In my work as an adult therapist and parenting consultant and coach at The Sibley Group, I work with a lot of couples who are going through a divorce.
 This is an extraordinarily stressful time as there can be a lot of conflict between the two adults.
 When the conflict is high it is difficult to co-parent without the tensions getting in the way.
 Despite conflict, co-parenting must occur and communication is unavoidable.
 Oftentimes when parents are communicating via text to exchange information about a child, other tensions arise.
 Here are some helpful ways to exchange texts about the children without allowing the conflict of the divorce to get in the way of healthy co-parenting.

 - Start the text referencing the child.
 For example, “This text will be about Johnny’s doctor visit.”
 By starting off by referencing the child and including the subject about the child, it helps set up the goal of the text exchange.
 If the other parent tries to turn the text exchange into addressing other issues or becoming toxic in the exchange, simply refer the parent to the original topic.
 “This text exchange is about Johnny’s visit to the doctor.”
 Once the subject pertaining to parenting has concluded, end the text exchange.